About the Layman’s Institute

 Other Projects

 I have a long history of building tools and other projects.
-Buildings, boats, hand planes, gouges, and other items are among the random list.
-A fireplace bellows might interest one person, while a pair of outriggers to stabilize a sailing canoe might be what captures another person’s attention.
+Buildings such as barns, homes and sheds; Boats; Tools such as hand planes, and gouges, and other items are among the random list.
+A fireplace bellows might interest one person.
+A pair of outriggers to stabilize a sailing canoe might be what captures another person’s attention.
 Fruit-tree grafting may prove to be someone else’s interest.

 We will see where the website takes us.